 Again, Ducati announced the Streetfighter V4 at EICMA, and again, it won “Most Beautiful Bike”.

 Like its predecessors, the Ducati Streetfighter V4 is based on a superbike — this time the Ducati Panigale V4.
-It’s thus powered by an 1103cc Desmosedici (here’s how to pronounce that) Stradale 90-degree V-4 engine.
+It’s thus powered by a 1103cc Desmosedici (here’s how to pronounce that) Stradale 90-degree V-4 engine.

 The engine is barely detuned — the claimed peak power is 153 kW (208 CV, 205 hp) at a quite high 12750 rpm.
 That’s less than 5% less than in the Panigale, and it’s still at a high rpm.
 This is no low-revving V-twin!
 The redline for the bike starts at 14500 rpm and goes up to 15K.
 In first gear, the rev limiter is at 13000 rpm, at which point you’ll be doing about 130 km/h (80 mph).